Jillian McCoy, MA

 What values are most important to you in your work and personal life?

-I prioritize a family-first mindset, perseverance, self-advocacy, and a firm belief in the importance of one’s voice and self-worth.
-These values guide me as a leader, a mentor, and a mother, ensuring that I make meaningful contributions to both my profession and community.
+I prioritize a family-first mindset, perseverance, self-advocacy, and a strong belief in the importance of one’s voice and self-worth.
+These values guide me in everything I do, as a leader, a mentor, and a mother, and help ensure I am making meaningful contributions both professionally and within my community.